Gros Horloge Rouen Normandy France copyright French Moments

 The astronomical clock Rouen © French Moments

-Although the mechanism of the clock is one of the oldest in Europe, it has been powered by electricity since the 1920s, despite the fact that the movement was still working efficiently.
+Although the clock’s mechanism is one of the oldest in Europe, it has been powered by electricity since the 1920s, despite the fact that the movement is still working efficiently.

-The whole building was restored from 1997 to 2006 and the lighting of the clock at night makes it worth a visit.
+The whole building was restored from 1997 to 2006, and the clock’s illumination at night makes it worth a visit.

 The archway © French Moments